Stojj2/Portfolio-Project-5/README.md

 - ### Hypothesis

   - (H1)<br>
-    - The neural network can achieve an accuracy of at least 96% in distinguishing infected leaves from non-infected leaves in the dataset, demonstrating its effectiveness in this task.
+    - The neural network can achieve an accuracy of at least 96% in distinguishing powdery mildew leaves from non-powdery mildew leaves in the dataset, demonstrating its effectiveness in this task.

 - ### Validate
-  - I will validate the hypothesis using a TensorFlow model to assess the model's ability to achieve an accuracy of at least 96% in distinguishing infected leaves from non-infected leaves in the dataset.
+  - I will validate the hypothesis using a TensorFlow model to assess the model's ability to achieve an accuracy of at least 96% in distinguishing powdery mildew leaves from non-powdery mildew leaves in the dataset.

 <br><br>

 ## 5. The rationale to map the business requirements to the Data Visualisations and ML tasks

 - List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

+  ## Business Requirements Overview:

+  **1. The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.**

+  - Within our dataset, we have categorized images of both infected and non-infected leaves.
+In this context, we aim to visually illustrate the distinctions between infected and non-infected leaves.

+  **2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.**

+  - The machine learning task for this project involves binary classification using TensorFlow.
+The objective is to create a model that can predict whether a cherry leaf is healthy or infected with powdery mildew.
+This task falls under supervised learning, as it requires training a model on a labeled dataset with two classes: "Healthy" and "Infected."

 ## 6. ML Business Case